 Sorry, you must log in to save an item.

-Celebrity make up artist and L'Oréal Paris brand ambassador, Sir John, has seen the good, the bad and the borderline ugly when it comes to celebrity skin care habits.
-Sure, it may be hard to imagine celebrities as having less-than-picture-perfect tendencies when it comes to anything pertaining to beauty – but as it turns out, even the stars can take a skin care stumble from time to time.
-On the other hand, however, some celebs do take extra care of their skin and those are the habits you’ll want to emulate.
-That naturally glowing, radiant skin of the stars is possible for you too.
-Here, Sir John shares the worst things he has seen celebs do to their skin and the best habits of his celebrity clients that are always ready with red carpet-worthy, beautiful skin.
+Celebrity makeup artist and L'Oréal Paris brand ambassador, Sir John, has seen the good, the bad, and the borderline ugly when it comes to celebrity skin care habits.
+Sure, it may be hard to imagine celebrities as having less-than-picture-perfect tendencies when it comes to anything pertaining to beauty—but as it turns out, even the stars can take a skin care stumble from time to time.
+On the other hand, however, some celebs do take amazing care of their skin, and those are the habits you’ll want to emulate.
+The naturally glowing, radiant skin that you associate with the stars is possible for you, too.
+Here, Sir John shares the worst things he has seen celebs do to their skin and the best habits of his celebrity clients who are always ready with red carpet-worthy, beautiful skin.

-Good celebrity skin care habit: Regular peels or microdermabrasion.
-“Some celebrities are starting to realize the positive effects of regular light exfoliation,” shares Sir John.
+“Some celebrities are starting to realize the positive effects of regular, light exfoliation,” shares Sir John.
 Exfoliating helps the outer layer of the skin appear bright and fresh.
-Sloughing away dead skin cells, built up dirt and oils will not only help your skin appear more radiant, but will also help your other skin care products work more effectively because your pores are free of debris.
-Peels and microdermabrasion done at a spa will help to clear pores and minimize the pile up on the outer layer of your skin, but so can regular exfoliation at home.
+Sloughing away dead skin cells and build-up of dirt and oil will not only help your skin appear more radiant, but will also help your other skin care products work more effectively.
+Peels and microdermabrasion done at a spa are effective exfoliation methods that are popular among celebrities, but at-home exfoliation, which includes using exfoliating face masks and scrubs, also works.
 How often you exfoliate and what method you use should depend on your skin type and recommendations from your dermatologist.

-Bad celebrity skin care habit: Using the same make up sponge for too long.
-Not cleaning or switching out used make up sponges will eventually congest your pores.
-Your skin’s natural oils and sweat can transfer to your make up sponge and other tools, so it’s important to keep them clean and buy new when needed.
-Aim to clean your brushes and tools every week and buy new sponges monthly.
+Not cleaning or switching out used makeup sponges will eventually congest your pores.
+Your skin’s natural oils and sweat can transfer to your makeup blender and other tools, so it’s important to keep them clean and buy new ones when needed.
+Aim to clean your brushes and tools every week and buy new sponges regularly.